 Node.js 20+ and npm.
 No Azure SDK, no Python environment, no complex setup.

-Point it at your BizTalk export folder.
+Point it at your BizTalk export folder or MSI file.
 Your artifacts never leave your machine.

 Everything in that folder deploys directly to Azure Logic Apps Standard.